13 Things Your Dog Wishes You’d Stop Doing

 Allowing leash pulling

 Some dogs, it seems, are so intent on getting where they want to go that they can completely ignore the human at the other end of the leash.
 Beyond being dangerous to you and your dog, it’s annoying.
 It also isn’t necessary.
 “When your dog pulls on the leash, it means she’s paying attention to something other than you,” says Fred Zorn, a New Jersey-based dog trainer and creator of the kids’ video dog-training series Pipe Cleaner Pups.
 “Your goal is to teach the dog to want to stay with you.
 That way, the leash goes from being a means of control to a way to communicate.”
+If nothing seems to be working, try using a headcollar, like this Gentle Leader.
 Beyond letting your puppy pull on the leash, don’t make these puppy training mistakes you’ll regret later.

 Not setting boundaries